jonthegeek/rapid/tests/testthat/_snaps/info-license.md

       ! `identifier` must be a single <character>. x `identifier` has 2 values.

-# license() errors informatively when both url and identifier are supplied
+# license() errors when both url and identifier are supplied

     Code
       license(name = "A", identifier = "A", url = "https://example.com")